ISARICResearch/ARC/README.md

 # ARC - Analysis and Research Compendium

-ARC is a comprehensive machine-readable document in CSV format that contains a library of questions to be used in Clinical Report Forms (CRFs) during disease outbreaks.
+ISARIC ARC is a comprehensive library of questions that can be used to rapidly build standardised Case Report Forms (CRFs) for disease outbreaks.
 It covers a wide range of patient-related information, including demographics, comorbidities, signs and symptoms, medications, outcomes, and more.
-Each question in ARC has a variable name with specific guidelines and relevant parameters, such as coded answers, minimum and maximum limits, data types, skip logic, and more.
+Each question in ARC has specific guidelines and relevant parameters, such as definitions, answer options, units, minimum and maximum limits, data types, skip logic, and more.

 ## About ARC